-Women Owned Small Businesses may elect to use the services of a Third Party Certifier to demonstrate eligibility for the program, or they may self-certify using the process outlined on the SBA website.
+Women Owned Small Businesses may elect to use the services of a third party certification organization to demonstrate eligibility for the program, or they may self-certify using the process outlined on the SBA website.
 Most government entities will require a company to at least go through a streamlined or shortened verification process that is specific to that agency.
 Certification can take 30-90 days.

 State of Iowa

 The Iowa Department of Inspections and Appeals (DIA) is responsible for Iowa’s Targeted Small Business Certification Program (TSB).
 This program certifies businesses owned, operated and actively managed by women, minority group members or persons with disabilities.
 To qualify, a business must meet the minimum following requirements: